pocomane/rebuild/Readme.md

 not present on the machine.
 For example, to let the previous EBS to be stand-alone, one have just to put at the top:
 ```
+# TODO : do chdir in the target folder !
 if [ -z "$REBUILD" ] ; then
   TARGET="$1"
   REBUILD="rebuild_fallback_"